-Dividends of Gross Income Shares will include all income generated by the relevant Shares, with any costs taken directly from the capital of such Share.
-These Gross Income Shares will be denoted by adding "Gross" next to the Class (e.g. A Gross MInc).
+Dividends of Gross Income Shares will include all income generated by the relevant Shares, with any costs and/or certain taxes taken directly from the capital of such Share.
+These Gross Income Shares will be denoted by adding "Gross" next to the Class (e.g. A Gross Inc).